 24 ways is an advent calendar for web geeks.
 Each day in the lead up to Christmas, a new design or development tip will be released on topics like what it takes to build a website and how to deal with Git emergencies.
 Happy holidays!

 Hello dear reader,

 WP Engine is sponsoring John James Jacoby, the BuddyPress project lead, to work on HHVM compatibility for the social networking plugin.
 During this month, John will work with the WP Engine Labs team and web development agency 10up to make the experience for performant BuddyPress on HHVM a reality.
 The web host launched its new enterprise HHVM WordPress hosting platform last week.

-While we’re on the topic of JJJ, he has just eight days left of his crowdfunding campaign to work six month full-time on BuddyPress, bbPress and GlotPress.
+While we’re on the topic of JJJ, he has just eight days left of his crowdfunding campaign to work six months full-time on BuddyPress, bbPress, and GlotPress.
 He needs another $6000 or he’ll have to pay huge fees on the cash that’s been donated.
 If you can spare a few dollars, pitch in before it’s too late.